-Finally, the application process for mobile sports betting in New York has begun.
+Finally, the application process for New York Sports Betting has begun.

 After a little more than a week delay, the New York State Gaming Commission (NYSGC) announced Friday its 130-page Request For Applications (RFA) For Mobile Sports Wagering Providers.